chichieinstein/rustypfb/README.md

 This command instructs cargo to run the example [rust code here](channelizer/examples/three_tone_ota_test.rs).
 We are concerned with the three tone test scenario, where we have three narrow band tones, and one of them is **35dB** weaker than the other two.
 The rust file performs the following steps:

 1. creates iq for the three tone test scenario.
 2. transmit the iq over the air.
 3. receive the iq over the air.
 4. perform the channelization on both synthetic and ota data
-    5. save the raw synthetic iq, ota iq, synthetic channogram, and ota channogram to disk.
+5. save the [synthetic iq tones](iq/synthetic_tones.32cf), [ota iq tones](iq/ota_tones.32cf), [synthetic tones passed through channogram](iq/synthetic_tones_channelized.32cf), and [ota tones passed through channogram](iq/ota_tones_channelized.32cf) to disk.

 3. Finally, to visualize the channogram, channpsd and their superior performance compared to spectrogram and psd, run the python script ``tone_test_spectrogram.py`` in [here](test_scripts).
 This will generate a ``png`` file, namely